scaling-group/scaling-group.github.io/_pages/research.md

 This series of works aim to address the following challenge: How to perform stochatic modeling and uncertainty quantification for physical systems, with the knowledge of the governing equations and scattered/noisy measurements?

-To accurately model the distribution within physical systems (typically defined within a functional space) we have proposed [Physics-Informed Generative Adversarial Networks (PI-GANs)](https://epubs.siam.org/doi/abs/10.1137/18M1225409?journalCode=sjoce3).
-These networks effectively integrate physical principles and data, making them suitable for modeling stochastic physical systems or for learning prior distributions from historical data.
-When combined with [Physics-Informed Bayesian Neural Networks (B-PINNs)](https://www.sciencedirect.com/science/article/abs/pii/S0021999120306872), which establish likelihoods based on governing equations and observational data, this framework allows for [systematic Bayesian inference on PDEs](https://www.sciencedirect.com/science/article/abs/pii/S0021999122001358).
+To accurately model the distribution within physical systems (typically defined within a functional space) we proposed [Physics-Informed Generative Adversarial Networks (PI-GANs)](https://epubs.siam.org/doi/abs/10.1137/18M1225409?journalCode=sjoce3).
+This method effectively integrates physical principles and data, making it suitable for modeling stochastic physical systems or for learning prior distributions from historical data.
+When combined with our proposed [Physics-Informed Bayesian Neural Networks (B-PINNs)](https://www.sciencedirect.com/science/article/abs/pii/S0021999120306872), which establish likelihoods based on governing equations and observational data, this framework allows for [systematic Bayesian inference on PDEs](https://www.sciencedirect.com/science/article/abs/pii/S0021999122001358).

 -- Learning Optimal Transport Map and Particle Dynamics